praveenk007/dice-game/README.md

 1. 2 - 4 players can be configured to play
 2. Timer gets activated once the game starts and after each play
 3. After 30 seconds of inactivity of current player, dice gets passed to the next player in queue
-4. If there are 2 players and any one player disconnects, other player becomes the winner.
+4. If there are 2 players and any one player disconnects, other player becomes the winner
+5. Player who reaches the score of 61 wins and the game ends